ir0nstone/homework_planner/README.md

 * file attachments for worksheets
 * ability to take photos within the app and save them as part of the homework
 * ability to view said photos from within the app

-Statistically speaking, this will not come to fruition, but ultimately the overall desire is to learn some cross-platform mobile application development by creating something useful.
-This is not by any means the _best_ solution for a homework planner - really, it's the bare minimum - but it's a practise project, after all.